aiurovet/perf_test/README.md

-A set of classes to run performance test(s) and compare results against the first test
+A set of classes to run performance test(s) and compare results against the first test.

+Most likely, you'll need to add this package name and version to *dev_dependencies* rather than *dependencies*.

 ## Features